-- An American option cannot be worth less than the intrinsic value. - Otherwise, one can buy the option, promptly exercise it and sell the stock with a profit. - A put or a call must have a nonnegative value. - Otherwise, one can buy it for a positive cash flow now and end up with a nonnegative amount at expiration.
+- An American option cannot be worth less than the intrinsic value. - Otherwise, one can buy the option, promptly exercise it and sell the stock. - The cost of buying the option is less than the payoff of exercising it, which is the intrinsic value. - So there is a profit. - A put or a call must have a nonnegative value. - Otherwise, one can buy it for a positive cash flow now and end up with a nonnegative amount at expiration.